![]() |

 Field.
 At this point most people have spent about 3 to 4 hours, maybe less.
 This is a

-good time to take a short break with food and more water -especially if it is a warm
+good time to take a short break with food and more water - especially if it is a

-day.
-With the low humidity in Colorado (less than 10% on a summer day) you do not
+warm day.
+With the low humidity in Colorado (less than 10% on a summer day) you

-notice how much water you lose through perspiration and it must be replaced to avoid
+do not notice how much water you lose through perspiration and it must be replaced

-dehydration.
+to avoid dehydration.
+It can be extremely windy at this point but normally dies down considerably a few hundred yards along the Ledges.
+If the clouds are building or it is past noon, consider carefully the lightening danger and turn back if there is any concern.
+You do not want to be above this point (or even treeline) in a thunderstorm.
 The trail is marked with red and yellow "bulls-eye" targets painted on the rocks.
 Watch carefully because when you think you need to go up, you go down a couple hundred feet and then back up again.
 It can be confusing.
 On a busy summer day, there will be people all over this steep and rocky area.
 If there is snow be especially careful since it is a sharp 2,000' drop to the valley below.
 There are a couple of moves over large smooth rocks that give some people pause.

 One has a couple of rebar poles protruding up, remnants of cables long since removed.